Apple Vision Pro: Unveiling and release

 In May 2022, Apple's Board of Directors previewed the device.
 The company began recruiting directors and creatives to develop content for the headset in June.
 One such director, Jon Favreau, was enlisted to bring the dinosaurs on his Apple TV+ show Prehistoric Planet to life.
-By April, Apple was also attempting to attract developers to make software and services for the headset.
+By April, Apple was also working to bring developers on board to create software and services for the headset.
 Apple filed over 5,000 patents for technologies which contributed to the development of Apple Vision Pro.